-Sam Hunt Racing announced that 21-year-old Colin Garrett will pilot the No. 26 Veterans Grow America Supra in his first career NASCAR Xfinity Series start at his home track of Martinsville Speedway in the Dead On Tools 250.
+Sam Hunt Racing announced that 21-year-old Colin Garrett will pilot the No. 26 Veterans Growing America Supra in his first career NASCAR Xfinity Series start at his home track of Martinsville Speedway in the Dead On Tools 250.

 Garrett, an Elmo native, is a former South Boston Speedway track champion in the Limited Late Model division and current competitor for Sellers-Burton Racing out of Danville in the NASCAR Advanced Auto Parts Weekly Series.